adarbha/sparkify/README.md

 3. Files and their description
 	- README.md - This file
 	- Sparkify.ipynb - Jupyter notebook where a classification model is built on a smaller dataset mini_sparkify_event_data.json.
 This code acts as a basis for building the script file uploaded to Amazon EMR cluster for building a data pipeline and runnning the model on full dataset
+	- Sparkify.py - This is a script file that is transfered to AWS EMR cluster to train the model on 12GB sparkify dataset.
+Script file is develped using the notebook as a prototype
 	- mimi_sparkify_event_data.json.zip - Compressed file of the smaller json mentioned above
 	- requirements.txt - Python dependencies for running the notebook
 	- license.txt - MIT license file